 In total, there are 42 intersections in this area that are controlled by traffic signals.
 Staff found a total of 67 vehicular to pedestrian/bicyclist crashes to have occurred in this time period.
-Of these, 5 were due to the vehicle making a right-on-red turning movement, 8 were due to the vehicle making a right-on-green turning movement, 34 were due to the vehicle making a left turning movement, 13 were due to straight movements, and 7 were due to other movements.
+Of these, 5 were due to the vehicle making a right-on-red turning movement, 8 were due to the vehicle making a left turning movement, 13 were due to straight movements, and 7 were due to other movements.